Courses and Credits Abroad

 - Students will receive one diversity requirement credit per semester abroad.
 The requirement may be assigned to any course.

 - Writing intensive courses are rarely taken abroad; approval must come from the Associate Dean of the College of Arts and Sciences for (W) courses.

-- Transfer credits earned at an international institution through the Study Abroad Program are exempt from the limits for transferring credit once matriculating at the University of Scranton.
-In addition the Study Abroad credits will count towards the residency requirement.
+- Transfer credits earned at an international institution through study abroad are exempt from the limits for transferring credit once matriculating at the University of Scranton.
+In addition the study abroad credits will count towards the residency requirement.

 - Credit values of courses taken abroad can vary in value.
 It is not unusual that courses are have values of 1.5, 4 or even 5 semester hours.
 In such cases, the credits are applied in such a way as to fill required areas.
 For example, two 1.5 credit courses would fill a 3 credit elective area and a 5 credit course would fill a 3 credit course in addition to having the remaining 2 credits applied to an appropriate elective area.